 In her work, French artist Marie Lelouche questions space and volume.
 Interested in the evolution of forms in their sociocultural context, she participated in multiple residency programs in France, Italy and South Korea.
 She also developed several community projects in Amazonia and Siberia, and collaborated with scientists, artisans and engineers.

-The practice of displacement, whether in her travels or even within the creative process, remains a key aspect of her work. .
+The practice of displacement, whether in her travels or even within the creative process, remains a key aspect of her work.

-She graduated from the National School of Fine Arts in Paris, obtained a Master's degree in Fine Arts from the Sorbonne, and in 2014 has started a PhD at Le Fresnoy (Torching, France) and UQAM (Montreal).
+She graduated from the National School of Fine Arts in Paris, obtained a Master's degree in Fine Arts from the Sorbonne, and in 2014 has started a PhD at Le Fresnoy (Tourcoing, France) and UQAM (Montreal).

-Amongst her latest exhibitions we can enumerate the following ones: Expanded sculpture at Galerie Commune, Tourcoing (2018), Blind Sculpture at the Mirage Festival (2018)Sensibilité Synthétique (solo show) at Galerie Alberta Pane in Paris, and Panorama 19, at Le Fresnoy, Tourcoing, France in 2017.
+Delta Studio, Roubaix, France (2018), Extended architectures , group show with Esther Stocker and Luciana lamothe at Alberta Pane Gallery in Venice (2018), Expanded sculpture at Galerie Commune, Tourcoing (2018), Blind Sculpture at the Mirage Festival (2018), Sensibilité Synthétique (solo show) at Alberta Pane gallery in Paris, and Panorama 19, at Le Fresnoy, Tourcoing, France in 2017.
 In 2016 Le geste de l'Admoniteur, curated by S. Tiberghien at the Archiraar Gallery in Brussels.
-In 2015 her work was on show in I'm walking in... (solo show) at Galerie Alberta Pane in Paris and at Artbrussels; in 2014 in Instant sculpture, solo show in Aix-en-provence.
+In 2015 her work was on show in I'm walking in... (solo show) at Alberta Pane Paris; in 2014 in Instant sculpture, solo show in Aix-en-provence.